Post Summary: Things To Do In Cape Perpetua On The Oregon Coast

 Take The Many Cape Perpetua Hiking Trails

 Cape Perpetua Scenic Area boasts 26 miles of trails within the area.
-Here are some of our favorite Cape Perpetua hikes:
+Here are some of our favorite Oregon coast hikes in the Cape Perpetua area:

 Cape Cove Trail (0.3-miles): Starting from the Visitors Center, take the short paved trail to the beach for access to tons of coastal viewpoints and tide pools.